Dennis Hopper: Photography and art

 Hopper began working as a painter and a poet as well as a collector of art in the 1960s as well, particularly Pop Art.
 Over his lifetime he amassed a formidable array of 20th- and 21st-century art, including many of Julian Schnabel's works (such as a shattered-plate portrait of Hopper); numerous works from his early cohorts, such as Ed Ruscha, Edward Kienholz, Roy Lichtenstein (Sinking Sun, 1964), and Warhol (Double Mona Lisa, 1963); and pieces by contemporary artists such as Damien Hirst and Robin Rhode.
 He was involved in L.A.'s Ferus and Virginia Dwan galleries in the 1960s, and he was a longtime friend and supporter to New York dealer Tony Shafrazi.
 One of the first art works Hopper owned was an early print of Andy Warhol's Campbell's Soup Cans bought for US$75.
 Hopper also once owned Warhol's Mao, which he shot one evening in a fit of paranoia, the two bullet holes possibly adding to the print's value.
 The print sold at Christie's, New York, for US$302,500 in January 2011.
-The proceeds of the two-day sale of some 300 pieces from Hopper's collection at Christie's went to his four children.

 During his lifetime, Hopper's own work as well as his collection was shown in monographic and group exhibitions around the world including the Corcoran Gallery of Art, Washington D.C.; Walker Art Center, Minneapolis, Minnesota; the Stedelijk Museum, Amsterdam; the State Hermitage Museum, St. Petersburg; MAK Vienna: Austrian Museum of Applied Arts/Contemporary Art, Vienna; the Whitney Museum of American Art, New York; and the Cinémathèque Française, Paris, and the Australian Centre for the Moving Image, Melbourne.
 In March 2010, it was announced that Hopper was on the "short list" for Jeffrey Deitch's inaugural show at the Museum of Contemporary Art, Los Angeles (MOCA).
 In April 2010, Deitch confirmed that Hopper's work, curated by Julian Schnabel, will indeed be the focus of his debut at MOCA.
 The title of the exhibition, Double Standard, was taken from Hopper's iconic 1961 photograph of the two Standard Oil signs seen through an automobile windshield at the intersection of Santa Monica Boulevard, Melrose Avenue, and North Doheny Drive on historic Route 66 in Los Angeles.
 The image was reproduced on the invitation for Ed Ruscha's second solo exhibition at Ferus Gallery in 1964.

 In 2011, Barricade Books published film historian Peter L. Winkler's biography, Dennis Hopper: The Wild Ride of a Hollywood Rebel.
-In 2013, Harper Collins published Hopper: A Journey into the American Dream, a biography by American writer Tom Folsom.
+In 2013, HarperCollins published Hopper: A Journey into the American Dream, a biography by American writer Tom Folsom.

 On the Gorillaz album Demon Days, Hopper narrates the song "Fire Coming Out of the Monkey's Head".